Based on your viewing of The Outer Limits episode “The Bellaro

 View one of the following films: Quiz Show (1994) OR Good Night, and Good Luck (2005).
 Both are available at Askwith Media Center or on reserve at the Donald Hall Collection.

-Keeping in mind that both of these films offer fictionalized renderings of historical circumstances, write a minimum of 400 words explaining how either the quiz show scandals (as depicted by Quiz Show) or Edward R. Murrow’s exposé of McCarthyism (as portrayed in Good Nightand Good Luck) had political results
+Keeping in mind that both of these films offer fictionalized renderings of historical circumstances, write a minimum of 400 words explaining how either the quiz show scandals (as depicted by Quiz Show) or Edward R. Murrow’s exposé of McCarthyism (as portrayed in Good Night, and Good Luck) had political results during the 1950s and shifted ideas about the medium of television and its specific genres (quiz shows or news programs).

 The Kovacs Way